mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Go on," he said, agitated.
 "You want to say something, say it."

 "The people who come here leave behind lives full of relationships.
 Some of them invent new worries to keep themselves attached to the people they left behind.
 They inevitably die trying to leave this place, never knowing that they'd been so easily replaced by someone else.
 The thoughts they were building were self-destructive.
 They placed their faith in the lives they knew, rather than the lives they were living.
 By deciding not to come here, Melna has decided to continue her own life on its own trajectory – and all the better that she doesn't suffer for it.
 So what I'm asking is this."
 Thi leaned forward to look closely into his eyes.
-"Do you trust your bunds to do what's best for themselves, even if it means leaving you behind?"
+"Do you trust your bound family to do what's best for themselves, even if it means leaving you behind?"

 He frowned at hae, exhaled a short impassioned breath.
 "When you're bonded," he said.
-"You always do what's best for your bonds even if it means betting your life on it."
+"You always do what's best for your family even if it means betting your life on it."

 "Whatever it is that has you worried for your maman's life, there's nothing you can do about it when a vast stretch of ocean stands between you and hae.
 Both of them need you to stay alive for as long as possible.
 And you have to trust that they will do the same."